tinatrinh1012/crud-app/README.md

 - Create new job form (all fields are required because a job record must reference an existing unique value in mfr, type, style, color, size tables)
 - Update job form by ID
 - Delete job button

+## Programming Languages and Technology Choice

+- Node.js for server-side application because it's simple, quick to set up, and easier to write.
+For this sample app, setting up a robost framework like Java is not efficient since Java code is pretty verbose and requires more time to set up.

+- Vue.js for front-end application because it's simple, easy to use, and I'm more familiar with Vue.js than React.js at the moment.
+Since I only had 2 weeks for the project, I wanted to use something I'm comfortable with and find ways to optimize instead of figuring out a new framework and not have time to optimize.

+- PostgreSQL for database simply because this is the only relational database management system that I've learned.